Christ Church Cathedral | Map

 While the history of seventeenth-century Italian opera does not often involve the cornetto, Naples presented a surprising exception in the last decade of the century.
 Both Giovanni Bononcini and Alessandro Scarlatti included arias in a handful of operas with obbligati for the cornetto of extreme difficulty and displaying an unusually high tessitura.
 Among these is L’Emireno, o vero Il consiglio dell’ombra, composed by Scarlatti and first performed at the Teatro Bartolomeo in Naples in 1697.
 Though this opera survives in a Viennese manuscript bearing an attribution to Giacomo Antonio Perti, its true authorship was recognized as early as 1976.
 The existence of this cluster of operas in Naples in the last decade of the century leads to the intriguing question of who this late cornetto virtuoso may have been, a question we are not yet able to answer.
 From this opera we perform a selection of three arias including the cornetto, two of Rosinda and one of her lover Emireno.
 In the first Rosinda shares her lovelorn weeping with a nightingale, whose sound is evoked by the high cornetto.

 Bruce Dickey can be heard on countless recordings.
-His solo CD (“Quel lascivissimo cornetto…”) on Accent with the ensemble Tragicomedia was awarded the Diapason d’or.
-His second solo CD, entitled “La Bella Minuta”, has just been released on the Passacaille label.
-Sample tracks can be heard, and the CD purchased, on the website of the record label by clicking here.
+His solo CD (“Quel lascivissimo cornetto…”) on Accent with the ensemble Tragicomedia was awarded the Diapason d’or and was chosen in 2017 by Diapason Magazine as one of the 100 best CDs of Baroque Music of the past half century.
+His second solo CD, entitled “La Bella Minuta”, was released on the Passacaille label in 2011, and was described as, “simply a brilliant recording”.

 For more information, please visit brucedickey.com.